Frenchay Common, just outside St John the Baptist Church. This new location is right in the heart of the village.

 Trained medics with an ambulance will be on site.

-There are many children’s amusements, a magician, and exciting displays of owls and hawks and alpacas.
-There will be marching bands, Morris dancers, classic cars and over 100 stalls selling all manner of things.
+There are many children’s amusements, a children’s magician, and alpacas.
+There will be a Brass band, Morris dancers, classic cars and over 60 stalls selling a wide range of crafts and gifts.

 Yes.
 You are allowed to bring food and drink onto the site.
 Alcoholic drinks are not permitted.
 Please remember to take your litter home.